 - Hot Glue Sticks

-NOTE 1: It might seem a little weird to you but the ping pong balls are listed as Beer Pong Balls.
-They were the best price … even though they are the same thing!
+NOTE 1: It might seem a little weird to you but the ping pong balls are listed as Beer Pong Balls in the link above.
+They were the best price though … even though they are the same thing!

 - Warm up your hot glue.

 - Start at one spot on your wreath and start gluing on the ping pong balls.
 Create a single layer of ping pong balls on the wreath all the way around.
 I do this while lying my wreath form flat on the table to make sure it's laying flat and won't stick out from the wall or door weird.

 - Once your first layer is done, start building up.
 Filling in empty spots and making visual interest.
 You want to look at it from straight on and from the sides - whichever direction your wreath might be seen.

 - When done, hot glue your googly wiggle eyes to any ping pong ball you see.
 I like to squeeze them into lower balls on the first layer as well where I can see them to add great dimension.

 - Glue and pin ribbon to the back for hanging.